Mouila

-Mouila is the capital of the Ngounié region of Gabon.
+Mouila is the capital of Ngounié Province in Gabon.
 It lies on the Ngounié River and the N1 road and has a population of about 20,000 people.
 Its main sight is Lac Bleu, a lake known for its bright blue water.

 Mouila is very spread out and has several markets and commercial centers.
-A taxi service runs in Mouila.
-Taxis are green and white and cost 200–500 Central African CFA francs depending on the distance traveled.

-Mouila is home to a huge range of Gabonese ethnic groups and is a major hub of commerce and travel.
+The city is home to a large number of ethnic groups and is a major hub of commerce and travel.
 It is served by Mouila Airport.
-From Mouila, bush taxis may be obtained traveling to Ndende, Tchibanga, Lambaréné, Libreville and Lebamba.

 Climate

 Mouila has a tropical savanna climate (Köppen climate classification Aw).